ImmigrationTimes.org

 501 calendar days

-DOL average for analyst review decisions as of March 2026
+DOL-reported average for analyst review decisions

 That's approximately 16.5 months